NadjibBELLOUNDJA/franckCallenge/README.md

 	1. id: PRIMARY KEY
 	2. orderId: FOREIGN KEY referencing orders.id
 	3. menuId: FOREIGN KEY referencing menus.id
- As each order may have several menus, this table is the joint table between orders and menus
+<br/>As each order may have several menus, this table is the joint table between orders and menus

   5. **menu_item**, with the following keys
 	1. id: PRIMARY KEY